 Voted one of the top ten universities in the UK in the 2017 Whatuni Student Choice Awards, Aberystwyth is a lively university town and a home-from-home to around 10,000 students.
 Throughout the year the vibrant town is filled with students from around the world or buzzing with tourists, enjoying Aberystwyth’s sights, creating an evident cosmopolitan feel to this Welsh seaside town.
 One of the most popular subjects for our Malaysian students is Law.
-Our Department of Law and Criminology has a relationship with Malaysia dating back to 1951 when Tan Sri Mohd Ghazalie bin Shafie read law at the University College of Wales, Aberystwyth.
+Our Aberystwyth Law School has a relationship with Malaysia dating back to 1951 when Tan Sri Mohd Ghazalie bin Shafie read law at the University College of Wales, Aberystwyth.
 In recent years the department has welcomed more than 60 Malaysian students every September.

 We look forward to each exhibition and visit to Malaysia - do not miss on the opportunity to learn more about our excellent courses and superb teaching experience.
 Check our schedule now and meet our representatives in your country.